AkdenizKutayOcal/moodle_file_extractor/README.md

 &NewLine;

-    This program is designed to extract the files that are uploaded to TEDUMoodle of all of courses that your are enrolled in a semester.
+    This program is designed to extract the files of all of courses that your are enrolled in a semester in TEDUMoodle.
     The "Course Files" folder is created in the selected location and the related files are categorized under the course folders.
     Written in Python.
 Selenium and Tkinter are used.

 ### Requirements